jingerchong/h36m-tools/README.md

 ## Development Status

 This repository is **under active development** and shared in the spirit of open research.

-**Please note:**
-- New features and improvements are added regularly
-- Some functionality may contain bugs or change in future releases
-- Contributions, bug reports, and questions are welcome via GitHub Issues
+New features and improvements are being added and some functionality may contain bugs or change in future releases.
+Contributions, bug reports, and questions are welcome via GitHub.

-If you encounter any issues or have questions, please open an issue or reach out directly.